Osmaniye-class ironclad: Characteristics

 The Osmaniye-class ships were 91.4 m long overall, with a beam of 16.9 m and a draft of 7.9 m.
 Their hulls were constructed with iron, incorporated a ram bow, and displaced 6400 MT normally and 4211 MT BOM.
 They had a crew of 26 officers and 335 enlisted men as completed, but only 250 after 1894.

-The ships were powered by a single horizontal compound engine which drove one screw propeller.
+The ships were powered by a single horizontal compound steam engine which drove one screw propeller.
 Steam was provided by six coal-fired box boilers that were trunked into a single, retractable funnel amidships.
 Their engine produced a top speed of 13.5 kn on sea trials, though by 1891, decades of poor maintenance had reduced the ships' speed to 6 kn.
 Osmaniye and her sister ships carried 750 MT of coal.
 A supplementary barque rig with three masts was also fitted.

 The ships were armed with a battery of one 229 mm rifled muzzle-loading (RML) Armstrong gun and fourteen 203 mm RML Armstrongs.
 These were supplemented with ten 36-pounder guns, also manufactured by Armstrong.
 The 229 mm gun was placed on the upper deck, forward, and the rest of the guns were mounted on each broadside on the upper and main decks.

 The ships' wrought iron armored belt was 5.5 in thick, and was capped with 3 in thick transverse bulkhead at either end.
 The belt extended from 2 ft 6 in above the waterline and 6 ft below amidships, with the depth of the belt reduced to 4 ft 6 in at either end of the ship.
 Above the belt were strakes of armor 5 in thick that protected the battery, transverse bulkheads 4.5 in connected the battery armor.
 The 229 mm gun in the bow was protected by a breastwork that was sheathed with 4 in of iron plate.